 Research Setting

 The classroom is equipped with 24 student desks that may be arranged in a variety of ways.
 Three student computers and one presentation computer are available for daily use.
 The computers allow access to district-approved internet sites.
 The classroom is facilitated by one classroom teacher and one student teacher.
 The students rotate to a gifted resource teacher for 50 minutes a week.

+School Profile

 The following information is extracted from the School Improvement Plan document submitted to the OCPS District office (p.
 1-3).

-School Profile

 Castle Creek Elementary School, located in the Avalon Park area of the East Learning Community, was built in 2006 as a relief school for Camelot Elementary.
 The students who are served by the school live in and around the community.
 Students access the school by means of bus, car, bicycle, and walking.